 Staff members who receive a request for a NCO will collect the following information, if it is not available through other means (for example, a Campus Safety or police incident report):

-● Facts from the requesting and responding parties sufficient to assess any ongoing safety, abuse, or harassment concerns and to determine if this is a Title IX issue or non-Title IX conduct issue, to the extent that it is appropriate; and
+- Facts from the requesting and responding parties sufficient to assess any ongoing safety, abuse, or harassment concerns and to determine if this is a sexual misconduct issue or non-sexual misconduct issue, to the extent that it is appropriate; and

 The Criteria for Implementing a NCO

-The college will consider all applicable facts and circumstances when deciding whether to issue, a NCO.
-Upon consideration of the information collected, the Title IX Coordinator or the applicable Deputy Title IX Coordinatior will determine whether to issue a NCO based on the following criteria:
+The college will consider all applicable facts and circumstances when deciding whether to issue a NCO.
+Upon consideration of the information collected, the Title IX Coordinator or the applicable Deputy Title IX Coordinator will determine whether to issue a NCO based on the following criteria:

-A NCO may be imposed by the college without an individual’s request, including if there is an ongoing Title IX investigation.
+A NCO may in rare cases be imposed by the college without an individual’s request.

 The terms of a NCO will be reasonably tailored to the particular risks of harm.
 The NCO will be subject to periodic review as set forth below.